robolaunch/robot-client-java-fabric8/docs/generating-models.md

 ***Kubernetes Java Fabric8 Client tag***: Name of your future release.
 Use the current convention.
 ***Prerelease***: Mark your release as prerelease if one of the components from Robot Operator or Fleet Operator has unstable version.

 Run the action.
-After it succeeds, another action that publishes Maven package to GitHub Packages will be triggered.
+After it succeeds, another action (`Publish Maven Package to GitHub Packages`) that publishes Maven package to GitHub Packages will be triggered.